codeneuro/neurofinder/README.md

 3. Use the example scripts to learn how to load the data (examples in `python`, `javascript`, and `matlab`).
 4. Develop and refine your algorithm.

-You can optionally using the [`neurofinder`](https://github.com/codeneuro/neurofinder-python) python module to evaluate your performance on the training data during development.
+During development, you might want to use the [`neurofinder`](https://github.com/codeneuro/neurofinder-python) python module to evaluate the performance of your algorithm on the training data.
 It computes the same metrics that will be used to evaluate your algorithm.
-If you are working in another language, just check out that repository for a full explanation of the metrics and see the source code (it's pretty simple).
+If you are working in another language, you can look at that repository for a full explanation of the metrics, and see the source code (it's pretty simple!)

 ## step 2) submit your algorithm
 1. Run your algorithm on all the testing datasets.